micahvandegrift/micahvandegrift.github.io/CV.md

 **Visualizing Digital Scholarship in Libraries and Learning Spaces**
 * Lead Principle Investigator
 * $414,000 grant from the Andrew W. Mellon Foundation
 * Grant to develop extensible models and programs for the creation and sharing of digital scholarship in large-scale and immersive visualization environments.
-The project aims to increase the impact of academic visualization environments and the scholarship created within them.
+The project aims to increase the impact of academic visualization environments and the scholarship created within them

 Research & Scholarship
 ===========